BAK2K3/covid-dashboard/README.md

 ### Visualise

-The Visualise Feature allows users to see accumulative statistics for Total Cases, Total Recovered, and Total Deaths for the requested country, over a 30-day period, on a time-series line graph.
+The Visualise Feature allows users to see accumulative statistics for Total Cases, Total Recovered, and Total Deaths for the requested country, over a 30-day period, on a Time Series graph.
-This Feature utilises Chart.js for the graph generation, and jQuery for HTML targeting.
+This Feature utilises Chart.js for the graph visualisation, and jQuery for HTML targeting.

-When a user first selects a country from the Selector, the How-To Content is replaced with the requested country's time-series graph.
+When a user first selects a country from the Selector, the How-To Content is replaced with the requested country's Time Series graph.
-Every time the Selector is changed, the graph is updated to present the new country's time-series data.
+Every time the Selector is changed, the graph is updated to present the new country's Time Series data.

 The Line Chart contains a Legend, which defines each line's representative statistic.
-This legend is interactive, and allows users to remove/re-add statistics from/to the chart.
+This Legend is interactive, and allows users to remove/re-add statistics from/to the chart.
 As data is removed/added to the chart, the Y axis scales dynamically to adjust to the data range being displayed.

 Each point on the Chart is interactive, allowing users to **hover** or **click** on them to see a tooltip describing the selected datapoint's value, the statistic it represents, and the date the datapoint represents.
 In its current state, the value represented in the tooltip is not converted to locale string (as seen in the Compare and Map Features), and the date is represented in a full Date format (including `HH:MM:SS`).

-In order for Chart.js to recognise, read, and display the data as intended, the Global Visual Dataset had to be formatted appropriately.
+In order for Chart.js to recognise, read, and display the data as intended, the `Global Visual Dataset` had to be formatted appropriately.
 The self-written function `Format Time Series` performs the required pre-processing and formatting **each time a new country is selected**.
 Due to the amount of data that would need to be processed and stored (30 data points for each 3 statistics, for 185 countries), this solution appeared to present an optimal balance between processing time and memory and storage management.

-See below for a visualisation of how the raw data is retrieved and stored, for the Global Visual Dataset, against the format required for Chart.js:
+See below for a visualisation of how the raw data is retrieved and stored, for the `Global Visual Dataset`, against the format required for Chart.js:

 ![Chart.js Data Conversion](https://res.cloudinary.com/bak2k3/image/upload/v1612028101/covid-dashboard/Visual_to_Chartjs_acae25.jpg)

-When the user selects the default option in the selector ("Select a Country"), or uses the Navigation Toggler (either re-selecting Visualise or navigating to a different section), the graph is destroyed.
+When the user selects the default option in the Selector (*Select a Country*), or uses the Navigation Toggler (either re-selecting Visualise or navigating to a different section), the graph is destroyed.
 Given the approach taken to format the data as described above, this allows the browser to not retain too much data in memory that is not being utilised by the user, whilst still producing optimal speeds.

-After initial user testing, the question was raised as to whether a logarithmic scale would be more appropriate for the Y Axis on the time-series graph.
-Given the "Death" figure is comparatively lower than other figures, a normal scale on this axis sometimes results in a substantial gap between the "Cases" / "Recovered" lines, and the "Death" line, causing the "Deaths" line to even sometimes appear to stagnate on the 0 threshold.
+After initial user testing, the question was raised as to whether a logarithmic scale would be more appropriate for the Y Axis on the Time Series graph.
+Given the **Death** figure is comparatively lower than other figures, a normal scale on this axis sometimes results in a substantial gap between the **Cases**/**Recovered** lines, and the **Death** line, causing the **Deaths** line to even sometimes appear to stagnate on the 0 threshold.
 As a result of this, a Logarithmic scale was implemented and tested, but was subsequently reverted back to a normal scale.
-This was due to both the Y Axis Labels overlapping, and due to the less structured view it produced, making it more difficult to be interpreted from the standpoint of users who may not be mathematical experts.
+This was due to both the Y Axis Labels overlapping, and due to the less structured view it produced, making it more difficult to be interpreted from the standpoint of users who may not have a more thorough understanding of data visualisations.
 A future update to the project may see the ability for users to select which type of graph is presented.

 **Example Graph of Italy using a Linear Scale**